-Geographic Coverage: Albania, Argentina, Australia, Azerbaijan, Belarus, Belgium, Botswana, Bulgaria, Cambodia, Canada, Catalonia, Colombia, Croatia, Czech Republic, Denmark, England, Estonia, Finland, France, Georgia (Republic), Hungary, Latvia, Lesotho, Lithuania, Mongolia, Mozambique, Namibia, Netherlands, Nigeria, Northern Ireland, Panama, Philippines, Poland, Portugal, Republic of Korea, Romania, Russia, Scotland, Slovenia, South Africa, Swaziland, Sweden, Switzerland, Uganda, Ukraine, United States, Wales, Zambia, Global
+Geographic Coverage: Albania, Argentina, Australia, Azerbaijan, Belarus, Belgium, Botswana, Bulgaria, Cambodia, Canada, Colombia, Croatia, Czech Republic, Denmark, England, Estonia, Finland, France, Georgia (Republic), Global, Hungary, Latvia, Lesotho, Lithuania, Mongolia, Mozambique, Namibia, Netherlands, Nigeria, Northern Ireland, Panama, Philippines, Poland, Portugal, Romania, Russia, Scotland, Slovenia, South Africa, South Korea, Swaziland, Sweden, Switzerland, Uganda, Ukraine, United States, Wales, Zambia

 Universe: Persons aged 16 and over living in Albania, Argentina, Australia, Azerbaijan, Belarus, Belgium, Botswana, Bulgaria, Cambodia, Canada, Catalonia, Colombia, Croatia, Czech Republic, Denmark, England and Wales, Estonia, Finland, France, Georgia, Hungary, Latvia, Lesotho, Lithuania, Mongolia, Mozambique, Namibia, Nigeria, Netherlands, Northern Ireland, Panama, Philippines, Poland, Portugal, Republic of Korea, Romania, Russia, Scotland, Slovenia, South Africa, Swaziland, Sweden, Switzerland, Uganda, Ukraine, the United States, and Zambia.

-(1) The principal investigators request that any publications using ICVS data be sent to John van Kesteren, UNICRI, Viale Maestri del Lavoro, 10, 10127 Torino, Italy.
-(2) Researchers are to note that some of the surveys were administered nationally and some were restricted to a main city in the country.
+Researchers are to note that some of the surveys were administered nationally and some were restricted to a main city in the country.
 The principal investigators request that all users of datasets be careful in selecting and comparing data.
 Data users are to consult the identification variables I001 through I009 and the weighting variables in the database and the codebook.
-(3) The codebook and data collection instruments for this collection are provided by ICPSR as a Portable Document Format (PDF) file.
-The PDF file format was developed by Adobe Systems Incorporated and can be accessed using PDF reader software, such as the Adobe Acrobat Reader.
-Information on how to obtain a copy of the Acrobat Reader is provided on the ICPSR Web site.

 Sample: Samples of 1,000 to 2,000 cases were drawn from the population of each country's largest city.
 In a few countries, the surveys covered several cities by random dialing.
 In some countries, there was an additional sample of 200 cases from rural areas, or a national sample was taken.
 Sampling was generally hierarchical.
 It began with identifying administrative areas within the city, followed by a step-by-step procedure aiming at identifying areas, streets, blocks, households, and, finally, household members aged 16 and over.
 No substitution of the selected respondent was allowed.
 There were some exceptions to this procedure.
 In Finland, a random selection of individuals was drawn from the population register.
 In Northern Ireland and some rural parts of Spain, telephone penetration was low and interviews were taken face-to-face with some computer assistance.